 PDF download Download Article

 Google Authenticator is a free app from Google that helps you sign into websites and services securely.
-If your email account, workplace, bank, or other service has asked you to install the Google Authenticator so you can use two-factor verification or two-step authentication, you'll just need to install the app on your Android, iPhone, or iPad, and then set it up with the service you want to use.
-This wikiHow teaches you how to install and set up Google Authenticator on your smartphone or tablet.
+If your email account, workplace, bank, or other service has asked you to install the Google Authenticator so you can use two-factor verification or two-step authentication, you'll just need to install the app and set it up with the service you want to use.
+This wikiHow teaches you how to install and set up Google Authenticator on your Android, iPhone, or iPad.

+PDF download Download Article